aroyphillips/Fgen/README.md

 The recommended protocol illustrate how to set up the state machine, set the RotaryEncoder parameters and change the thresholds on a trial by trial basis.
 Additionally, for the protocol where the exact distance is important, ProbabilisticReward establishes a WaitForReset state to begin the state machine, ensuring that each trial is synched exactly with the belt.

+File overview:

+### ProtocolTemplate.m:
+Provides the commands and basic state machine logic needed to interface with the Bpod and develop further protocol.

 Recommended protocol to review:

 ### ProbabilisticReward2.m
-** Recommended protocol to review and modify for new users.
+** Recommended protocol to review for new users.
 This protocol specifies reward at one of two locations, user can change the reward each lap.
 Parameters: WaterValveAmt (µL), RewardLocation1 (cm), RewardLocation2 (cm), Location2Probability (0 to 1), SearchForLap (0 or 1), SearchDistance (cm).
 Setting SearchForLap to 1 allows the user to change the SearchDistance location at which the Bpod waits ends the trial and searches for the reset signal to start a new lap; only need to change this if lap lengths are not 180cm.

 ### RandomAcclimation,m: